GloriousEggroll/wine-ge-custom/README.md

 ## Building

-Requirements:

 Install docker/podman:

-    On Ubuntu: `sudo apt install podman`
+    On Ubuntu: sudo apt install podman
-    On Arch:   `sudo pacman -S podman`
+    On Arch:   sudo pacman -S podman
-    On Fedora: `sudo dnf install podman`
+    On Fedora: sudo dnf install podman

-Instructions:

 Build wine:

-    usage:             `./makebuild.sh name winerepo branch`
+    usage:             ./makebuild.sh name winerepo branch
-    example:           `./makebuild.sh lutris-GE https://github.com/GloriousEggroll/proton-wine Proton8-15`
+    example:           ./makebuild.sh lutris-GE https://github.com/GloriousEggroll/proton-wine Proton8-15
     build name output: vagrant_share/wine-lutris-GE-Proton8-15-x86_64.tar.xz

 * IMPORTANT NOTES:
 - wine, wine-staging and patches repos/folders are here for my personal use.
 The build bot does -NOT- pull from any of these folders directly.__
 - GloriousEggroll/proton-wine Proton* branches are PRE-PATCHED, meaning it is ready to compile, no patching needed.

-Making changes:

 If you need to make changes to the wine build it is recommended to:

-  1. Fork the ValveSoftware/wine repository,
+  1. Fork the ValveSoftware/wine repository
-  2. Clone your fork of the ValveSoftware/wine repository,__
+  2. Clone your fork of the ValveSoftware/wine repository
-  3. Add official ValveSoftware/wine repository as a remote branch in your clone/fork,__
+  3. Add official ValveSoftware/wine repository as a remote branch in your clone/fork
-  4. Checkout the latest experimental-wine-bleeding-edge tree and make a new branch from it
+  4. Checkout the latest experimental-wine-bleeding-edge tree and make a new branch from it.
-  5. then run `./patches/protonprep.sh` to apply my changes to your own wine repository,__
+  5. then run `./patches/protonprep.sh` to apply my changes to your own wine repository
-  6. then commit + push those changes to your new branch on your -own- repository.__
+  6. then commit + push those changes to your new branch on your -own- repository.
-  7. THEN follow the makebuild.sh instructions from above, using your own repository URL and branch.__
+  7. THEN follow the makebuild.sh instructions from above, using your own repository URL and branch.

 ## Modification